Nicholas Mitchell

 Biography

-Nick received an MChem degree from the University of Southampton in 2004, before joining Prof. Stefan Howorka's group at UCL to investigate the chemical modification of oligonucleotides in 2005.
-He was awarded a Graduate Research Scholarship in 2008 and received his PhD in 2009.
-Nick remained at UCL as a PDRA under the joint supervision of Prof. Alethea Tabor and Prof. Helen Hailes to work on MRI and SPECT imaging of liposomal drug/nucleic acid delivery.
-In 2013 he moved to Prof. Richard Payne's lab at the University of Sydney to develop novel peptide ligation methodologies.
-Nick took up a Nottingham Research Fellowship, based in the School of Chemistry, in October 2016, and was promoted to Assistant Professor of Biological Chemistry in 2019.
+Nick was awarded an MChem degree (with an industrial placement) from the University of Southampton in 2004 before joining Prof. Stefan Howorka's group at UCL for his doctoral studies.
+His PhD project concerned the application of functionalised oligonucleotides to DNA sequencing and nanotechnology (awarded in 2010).
+He remained at UCL as a postdoctoral research associate under the joint supervision of Prof. Alethea Tabor and Prof. Helen Hailes, developing MRI and SPECT imaging approaches for targeted nucleic acid delivery using 'stealth' lipid nanoparticles.
+Nick then joined Prof. Richard Payne's group at the University of Sydney to work on new peptide ligation methodologies.
+In 2016, he was awarded a Nottingham Research Fellowship in the School of Chemistry at the University of Nottingham; he was appointed Assistant Professor of Biological Chemistry in 2019 and promoted to Associate Professor in 2024.

 Research Summary